 Seven Tips On Baby Pacifier Usage

-When using a pacifier for a baby or toddler, do remember the following points:
+When using a pacifier for a baby or toddler, remember the following points:

-- A pacifier is a tool, not a toy: Most pacifiers are designed to withstand rough handling but the primary purpose of a pacifier is to soothe and calm the infant, not to aggravate him.
+- A pacifier is a tool, not a toy: Most pacifiers are designed to withstand rough handling, but a pacifier’s primary purpose is to soothe and calm the infant, not to aggravate them.
 Avoid using it as a toy to prevent causing irreversible damage and affecting its use as a soother.

 - Check periodically for damage: Check for signs of damage or corrosion on the pacifier, as a broken pacifier could become a safety hazard.
 Gently tug the nipple to see if it is broken or chipped.
-In case of two-piece pacifiers, check for loose attachments and the presence of mold at the joints and inside the crevices.
+When it comes to two-piece pacifiers, check for loose attachments and the presence of mold at the joints and inside the crevices.

 - Do not dip the pacifier in sugar syrup or honey: The American Dental Association states that dipping a pacifier in sugar syrup or honey can negatively affect teeth and gum development of infants (2).
-Giving honey to a baby less than 12 months old can also lead to a life-threatening ailment called infant botulism (3).
+Giving honey to a baby less than 12 months old can also lead to infant botulism (3).

 - Replace every two months: Pacifiers should be replaced every two months (4), before they are damaged and become unhygienic for use by the baby.

 - Do not use bottle nipples as pacifiers: Bottle nipples may look like pacifiers, but they are not an alternative to pacifiers.
-A feeding bottle nipple is not designed to withstand prolonged insertion in the baby’s mouth and can rupture.
+A feeding bottle nipple cannot withstand prolonged insertion in the baby’s mouth and can rupture, as it’s not made to.
 Therefore, never use a bottle nipple as a pacifier.
 Leaving the baby with a formula bottle in the mouth for pacification is also not advisable since it can cause dental caries (5).

-- Do not tie pacifier around baby’s neck: A string around the neck can be a strangulation hazard to the baby.
+- Do not tie a pacifier around the baby’s neck: A string around the neck can be a strangulation hazard to the baby.